The one tactic that will get you 1 million followers on Twitter

 But I don’t have to tell you right?
 You’ve been following these rules seeing the drips of new followers.
 You are already using Buffer to tweet at better times, you are contacting influencers, etc.

 Somehow, even now that you’re following the tips all those great marketers share with you, you’re not getting the exponential growth in Twitter followers you were hoping for.
+And I know you want to learn how to get a million followers on Twitter for free, I also know you want to learn how to get a million followers on Twitter fast.

 So what are you missing?
 What is it that Gary Vaynerchuck, Seth Godin, Neil Patel and Chris Brogan are doing so different from you?